 Along with your trusty guitar, there are some items that you won’t want to do without.
 These tools serve specific purposes, so you will want one when the situation calls for it.
-If you’ve been wondering “what guitar accessories do I need?”, here’s a list of essential ones that you should never go without.
-There are many accessories out there, but these ones that I recommend beginners should have right from the beginning.
+If you’ve been wondering, “what guitar accessories do I need?” here’s a list of essential ones that you should never go without.
+There are many accessories out there, but these are ones that I recommend beginners should have right from the beginning.

 This is usually one of the first guitar accessories you need, especially when first starting out.
 Having a guitar tuner is useful in the early stages because most of the time, the new player hasn’t developed their ear and has no reference to what the pitches of the strings are supposed to sound like.

 Later down the road, you will probably have a keener sense of the pitches and can start tuning by ear.
 However, this can still take some time, and it might not be as precise.

-Why fiddle around wondering you have the correct pitch, or if you are slightly too flat or sharp?
+Why fiddle around wondering if you have the correct pitch or if you are slightly too flat or sharp?
 Developing your ear is a skill that you will need to practice, but for the sake of efficiency and preciseness, I’d say get a tuner right now.